 English for Tourism - Tourist Information and Guided Tours

 English is the main language of international communication and is essential for people working in the tourism industry.
 This course introduces the key vocabulary and skills needed to speak English with tourists.

 This course details the English necessary for working in tourist information offices including how to provide directions, understand guidebooks and write press releases.
 The English needed for conducting guided tours is also defined.
 These sections detail how to explain a tour itinerary, how to politely book a tour for a customer and how to conduct a tour commentary in English.

-This free online course will be of great interest to non-English speakers who would like a career in the tourism industry, and who now wish to learn English with a focus on the travel and tourism industry.1-2 Hour50 Points
+This course will be of great interest to non-English speakers who would like a career in the tourism industry, and who now wish to learn English with a focus on the travel and tourism industry.1-2 Hour50 Points